thingsiplay/fpath/README.md

 ## Installation

 This is a Python script.
-It is developed for Linux and has no dependencies, other than Python itself.
+It is developed for Linux and has external library dependencies from Python.
+Certain commands make use of the standard Linux program `file` in a sub shell process.
 Just download and give it the executable bit.

 ```bash
 git clone https://github.com/thingsiplay/fpath